Physical Servers vs. Virtual Machines: Key Differences and Similarities

 Comparing physical servers and virtual machines

 To see the physical server vs virtual server differences, a closer look at all of their components is required.

 This factor should be considered if your organization works with a large amount of data which needs to be constantly processed.
 Physical servers are far more powerful and efficient than VMs, due to the fact that VMs are prone to performance issues as a result of an overflow of virtual servers in a physical machine.
 Thus, a physical machine and a virtual machine, both having the same hardware and software resources and capabilities, cannot perform on the same level.
 If your organization runs operations which require the use of computing resources to the fullest extent, a physical server is the optimal choice.

 As for the management factor, VMs are much easier to maintain than physical servers.
 In case of server failure, it could take several days to restore a physical server to its original state.
-For VMs, the recovery process can be initiated in just a few clicks with the help of a previously-created VM backup.
+For VMs, the recovery process can be initiated in just a few clicks with the help of modern VM backup software.
 Moreover, a physical server must be closely inspected for any deficiencies and, if required, additional drivers should be installed and set up before it can be used.
 This is not the case with VMs as they are built upon physical hardware which is ready for use.
 Thus, VMs can be created and powered on in a few minutes’ time.

 However, managing a virtual server environment requires a high level of expertise and specific skills.
 Thus, make sure that the members of your IT team are competent enough to control your virtual infrastructure.